 To stay ahead, brands must present a seamless, consistent voice and message across all available mediums, including physical storefronts, social media channels, online, in catalogs and anywhere else you can imagine.
 All channels should be linked in one all-encompassing strategy for the best results.

-Stats show that brands using three or more channels in an automation workflow can see these results:
+Stats show that brands using three or more channels in an automation workflow can generate great results:

-With ever-more sophisticated SaaS companies providing the tools to manage multiple channels more efficiently, it’s becoming easier to manage an omni-channel strategy, although it remains a huge challenge.
+With ever-more sophisticated SaaS companies providing the tools to manage multiple channels more efficiently, it’s becoming easier to manage an omnichannel strategy, although it can be a challenge.

 Users demand personalization and want to be able to browse a physical store, view products on social media, and purchase online.
-If you’re not keeping up with the tide, someone else will get that business.
+And if you’re not keeping up with their demands, someone else will get that business.

-This is another area where AI and big data are playing a role by helping brands to understand consumer behavior better and personalize at an individual level at scale.
-Getting inside the head of your ideal customer’s buying journey is key to actioning an effective omni-channel approach.
+This is another area where AI and big data are playing a role by helping brands understand consumer behavior better and personalize at an individual level at scale.
+Getting inside the head of your ideal customer’s buying journey is key to actioning an effective omnichannel approach.

 Gartner predicts that by 2022, 70% of enterprises will be experimenting with immersive technologies, and 25% will have deployed to production.